garrandall/popular-music-data/tracks/hit-the-floor-twista-pitbull.md

 Boogie boogie boogie

 Get down hit the flo
 Dile ponme la hay que te la voy a partir

 Shake it shake it fo me
 Come and work it for me
-shawty but dont break it for me
+shawty but don't break it for me
 Wiggle wiggle want you
 come on and get naked fo me
 say you like the dick